-Maker Joined about 4 years ago via an invitation from Tim S. Justin has invited Kevin Horek, Nathan Powell, Saeed Ali, Chen Hu, Wish Ronquillo and 5 others, Jay De Leon, harshini zaveri, Brendan Moore, Petri Partio, Sami Niemelä
+Maker Joined almost 5 years ago via an invitation from Tim S. Justin has invited Kevin Horek, Nathan Powell, Saeed Ali, Chen Hu, Wish Ronquillo and 5 others, Jay De Leon, harshini zaveri, Brendan Moore, Petri Partio, Sami Niemelä

 Key insight here:

 Put yourself out there!
 Anytime I figured out how to do something that was a challenge, I took a moment to write a blog post about how I did it.
 Those did really well, because other people were searching for how to do those things.
 And clients were like: "Wow, this guy's always writing tutorials, he must be the guy to go to."
 I wasn't better than any of my peers, but sometimes being the most public about your skills can get you more work.

 I've been following Jason's work for awhile!
 Cool to hear about his background, and how he got started.

 A user is someone who consumes without pleasure and delight.

 -- love this line from the show.
 The whole episode is really good.